EliTaue/traveldestinations/source/chile_foods.rst

 ============

 Due to it's mixed heritage of indigenous customs and Spanish additions, the cuisine of Chile is very interesting to most visitors.
-Further more the separation of many parts of the country from other South American countries differentiates its cuisine.
-Below are some of the many tasty treats you can try in Chile!
+Furthermore the separation of many parts of the country from other South American countries differentiates its cuisine.
+Below are some of the many tasty treats you can try in **Chile**!

 Empanadas
 ---------